Igifigi/igifigi/README.md

 ## About me
 - 🏬 From Wrocław, Poland
+- 🏠 Living in Eindhoven, Netherlands
-- 🏫 Student of the MMS High School in Wrocław
+- 🎓 Student at the Eindhoven University of Technology
 - 🚇 Passioned about transportation and trains
 - ✈️ A true traveller
 - 💬 Ask me about ...
-- 📫 ignacyswiderski@wp.pl
+- 📫 iswiderski@proton.me
 - ⚡ Fun fact: in my free time I take long train journeys and explore